 Students with special needs can apply to have the assistance of a reader and/or writer/or extra time in the HSC examinations.
 Students with a diagnosed language disability or learning difficulty are eligible, as well as students with an injury or illness which prevents them completing the exam independently.
-Students and their families should contact the Deputy Principal or Learning Support Teachers, Mrs O'Sullivan or Ms Dickinson, for assistance in making an application based on language or learning needs.
+Students and their families should contact the Deputy Principal or Learning Support Teachers, for assistance in making an application based on language or learning needs.